encukou/pep-drafts/pep-D.rst

 Python-level changes
 --------------------

-There are few minor changes at the Python level.
-Affected files are Lib/runpy.py and Lib/importlib/_bootstrap_external.py.
+There are going to be few changes at the Python level.
+Affected files are going to be Lib/runpy.py and Lib/importlib/_bootstrap_external.py.

+Lib/importlib/_bootstrap_external.py
+''''''''''''''''''''''''''''''''''''

+A new optional method for loaders will be added.
+This method is called ``exec_in_module`` and will take two positional arguments: module spec and already initialized module.
+It will then passe these arguments to new C function inside the _imp module called the same name.

 Lib/runpy.py
 ''''''''''''

-Here, two functions were modified.
+Here, two functions will be modified.

-_get_module_details has been split into two functions.
-Now it returns only module name and spec.
+``_get_module_details`` will be split into two functions.
+So it'll it return only module name and spec.

-_run_module_as_main can therefore inspect the loader and if it has new optional method (described below) called exec_in_module, it executes it and returns globals, otherwise _get_code is called to obtain script code and runpy behaves the same way it used to.
+``_run_module_as_main`` will therefore be able to inspect the loader and if it has new optional method (described below) called ``exec_in_module``, it will execute it and return globals, otherwise ``_get_code will`` be called to obtain script code and runpy will behave the same way it does now.

-Lib/importlib/_bootstrap_external.py
-''''''''''''''''''''''''''''''''''''

-A new optional method for loaders has been added.
-This method is called exec_in_module and takes two positional arguments: module spec and already initialized module.
-It then passes these arguments to new C function inside the _imp module called same way.

 C-level changes
 ---------------

-On C level, there have been some additions in form of new functions and again, one split.
+On C level, there will be some additions needed in form of new functions and again, one split.

 Python/importdl.c
 '''''''''''''''''

-_PyImport_LoadDynamicModuleWithSpec has been split into two functions, one has the old name and always returns a module.
-The second, PyImport_LoadDynamicModuleDef, is called by the first one and returns what the PyInit* function returns: either a fully initialized module (for single-phase init) or PyModuleDef (for multi-phase init).
+``_PyImport_LoadDynamicModuleWithSpec`` will have been split into two functions, one will have the old name and always return a module.
+The second, ``PyImport_LoadDynamicModuleDef``, will be called by the first one and return what the PyInit* function returns: either a fully initialized module (for single-phase init) or ``PyModuleDef`` (for multi-phase init).
-_PyImport_LoadDynamicModuleWithSpec then typechecks the result of PyImport_LoadDynamicModuleDef and either initializes a new module (def), or just passes the result upwards (module).
+``_PyImport_LoadDynamicModuleWithSpec`` then typechecks the result of ``PyImport_LoadDynamicModuleDef`` and either will initialize a new module (def), or just pass the result upwards (module).

 Python/import.c
 '''''''''''''''

-A new function has been added.
+A new function will have been added.

-This function is called exec_in_module and takes two arguments: a spec, and a module in which's namespace should be the code executed.
-This function finds a module def using newly created function "PyImport_LoadDynamicModuleDef" passing it the given spec.
+This function will be called ``exec_in_module`` and will take two arguments: a spec, and a module in which's namespace should be the code executed.
+This function will find a module def using newly created function ``PyImport_LoadDynamicModuleDef`` passing it the given spec.

-If a module object is returned, an exception is raised since this is not feasible for single-phased initialization.
+If a module object is returned, an import exception will be raised since this is not feasible for single-phased initialization.

-If a def is returned, PyModule_ExecInModule (described below) is called and passed the namespace module and spec.
+If a def is returned, ``PyModule_ExecInModule`` (described below) will be called and passed the namespace module and spec.

 Objects/moduleobject.c
 ''''''''''''''''''''''

-There is also just one change in this file.
+There will also just one change in this file.
-A function called PyModule_ExecInModule, this function receives module and def as arguments.
-Then it checks if module is really a module.
-If not, exception is raised.
-Exception is raised even if the module has already been initialized, so **make sure** the module does **not** have any **module state** assigned yet.
+A function called ``PyModule_ExecInModule``, this function will receive module and def as arguments.
+Then it will check if the module really is a module.
+If not, system exception is raised.
+Import exception will be raised even if the module has already been initialized, so modules will have to make sure that the module has no state assigned.
-After all of this, the function checks if there is any Py_mod_create slot present, if there is, exception is raised.
+After all of this, the function checks if there is any ``Py_mod_create`` slot present, if there is, import exception is raised.

-Finally, if everything went alright, the function assigns methods and doc string and calls PyModule_ExecDef using the passed-in arguments.
+Finally, if everything went alright, the function will assign methods, doc string and will call ``PyModule_ExecDef`` using the passed-in arguments.

-Header Files
-''''''''''''

-Header files have been modified so they satisfy the need of using newly implemented functions.

 Motivation